 - It makes right angles with (or is perpendicular to) AB.

-- Every point in the perpendicular bisector is equidistant from point A and B.
+- Every point in the perpendicular bisector is equidistant from points A and B.

 Perpendicular Bisector Theorem